divinusdracodominus/hyperion/src/chapter_5.md

 ## Version Perfect Environment Setup

-the use and distribution of a cargo like build tool, and package manager for the framework, that will alow not only minimal binary program garuntees, by operating in a manner similar to nix, but will also support embedding custom builtins into the shell executing .ion files.
+the use and distribution of a cargo like build tool, and package manager for the framework, that will allow not only minimal binary program garuntees, by operating in a manner similar to nix, but will also support embedding custom builtins into the shell executing .ion files.

 ### Version Perfect Build System